 A Safety Committee can perform a variety of activities.
-These activities should focus on stimulating and maintaining entity-wide interest in the prevention of accidents.
+These activities should focus on stimulating and maintaining organization-wide interest in the prevention of accidents.
 The focus should not be limited to employee safety, but should also embrace other potential areas of loss, such as auto accidents, property damage, environmental protection, general liability, etc. Committees that achieve visible results are likely to gain the support of the entire organization.
 Depending on the entity's organization, the Safety Committee can assume a combination of the following responsibilities:

-- ⇒ Accident Investigations Review accidents and/or near misses to determine root causes and eliminate the chance of recurrence. - ⇒ Self-Audits Conduct inspections of the property buildings and facilities and assist in developing action plans to reduce hazards. - ⇒ Monitoring and Evaluation Track the results of corrective actions and determine the effectiveness of committee activities. - ⇒ Employee Training Identify and coordinate safety training needs within the organization. - ⇒ Analyze Trends Review past accidents, then identify any recurrence of different types of accidents, then determine prevention plans. - ⇒ Increase Safety Awareness Discuss and develop methods for increasing safety awareness (e.g., posters, pamphlets, information distributed with paychecks, departmental meetings, incentive programs, name recognition).
+- ⇒ Accident Investigations Review accidents and/or near misses to determine root causes and eliminate the chance of recurrence. - ⇒ Self-Audits Conduct inspections of the property buildings and facilities and assist in developing action plans to reduce hazards. - ⇒ Monitoring and Evaluation Track the results of corrective actions and determine the effectiveness of committee activities. - ⇒ Employee Training Identify and coordinate safety training needs within the organization.